Motley Fool Rule Breakers Review: Is It Worth It?

 PeriodRule BreakersS&P 500Outperformance

-That $18,200 difference on a $10,000 investment is the cost of not having a systematic approach to growth investing.
-But it required holding through multiple 40%+ drawdowns.
+That $13,070 difference on a $10,000 investment is the cost of not having a systematic approach to growth investing.
+But it required holding through multiple 40%+ drawdowns — and it required not treating every software drawdown as a reason to quit the process.

 Try Rule Breakers via Epic — 30-Day Guarantee